hikomal/kinect-hand-tracking/README.md

-# kinect-hand-tracking
+# Kinect Hand Tracking

-A Python project that uses Azure Kinect DK for hand tracking and controlling the mouse with gestures..
+A Python project that uses Azure Kinect DK for hand tracking and controlling the mouse with gestures.

 ## Description